Mission-Based Budget Model

 State, Tuition, Non-Resident Supplemental Tuition, and Other Unrestricted

-Annual State of California appropriation (see the Governor’s budget), tuition, non-resident supplemental tuition (NRST), and other unrestricted resources (e.g. investment earnings, general and administrative assessment, ground lease revenues).
+Annual State of California appropriation (see the California State Budget), tuition, non-resident supplemental tuition (NRST), and other unrestricted resources (e.g. investment earnings, general and administrative assessment, ground lease revenues).

 Mandatory Financial Aid